Doppler Velocity Log (DVL)

 Underwater GPS integration (not currently available)

-To remove the issue of long-term errors (position drift), it will be possible to integrate the DVL with our Underwater GPS.
-This will be offered as a software upgrade and will feature auto-discovery between the two systems.
-By integrating the two systems you will be left with an amazing long-term deployment navigation solution.
+To remove the issue of long-term errors (position drift), it was intended to integrate the DVL with our Underwater GPS G2 system.
+With the pending launch of our new UGPS, it is now intended to offer this integration as an advanced feature with this new UGPS.
+The intention is that there will be auto-discovery between the two systems and by integrating the two systems you will be left with an amazing long-term deployment navigation solution.

 DVL vs Underwater GPS